-Sprott Resource Holdings Inc. (formerly Adriana Resources Inc. or "ADI") (together with its subsidiaries, "SRHI" or the "Company") was incorporated under the laws of British Columbia and continued under the Canada Business Corporations Act ("CBCA").
+Sprott Resource Holdings Inc. (formerly Adriana Resources Inc. or "ADI") together with its subsidiaries ("SRHI" or the "Company") was incorporated under the laws of British Columbia and continued under the Canada Business Corporations Act ("CBCA").
 The primary purpose of the Company is to invest in the natural resource sector.
-The Company currently has investments in mining, agriculture and energy production and services and has initiated its transition from a private equity firm to a diversified holding company.
+The Company currently has investments in mining, agriculture and energy production and services and initiated its transition from a publicly listed private equity company to a diversified resource holding company in February 2017.
+On February 1, 2018, the Company determined it had successfully completed this transition, and is currently determining the impact on the financial statements as a result (see Note 17).

 On February 9, 2017, Sprott Resource Corp. ("SRC"), at the time a publicly listed private equity company which invested in the natural resource sector, completed a Plan of Arrangement (the "Arrangement" - see Note 3) with ADI, a publicly listed company whose principal holdings were cash and its 40% investment in a joint venture company, Lac Otelnuk Mining Ltd. ("LOM"), an entity established to continue the exploration of the Lac Otelnuk iron ore property in Nunavik, Quebec.
 Under the Arrangement, all existing SRC common shares were exchanged into ADI common shares at a ratio of 1:3.
-SRC became a wholly-owned subsidiary of ADI, which was renamed "Sprott Resource Holdings Inc."
+SRC became a wholly-owned subsidiary of ADI, and ADI was renamed "Sprott Resource Holdings Inc."

-SRHI invests in the natural resource sector primarily through Sprott Resource Partnership ("SRP"), a partnership formed pursuant to an amended and restated partnership agreement (the "Partnership Agreement") between SRC and Sprott Resource Consulting Limited Partnership (the "Managing Partner"), an affiliate of Sprott Consulting Limited Partnership ("SCLP") which is directly and indirectly wholly-owned by Sprott Inc. ("Sprott").
-The majority of the current holdings of SRHI are held in SRP.
-The only assets not held in SRP are its investment in LOM and those assets necessary to administer the (i) public company and (ii) equity incentive plan of the Company (see Note 5d).
+SRHI invests in the natural resource sector primarily through SRC.
+The only assets not held in SRC are its investment in LOM and those assets necessary to administer the (i) public company and (ii) equity incentive plan of the Company (see Note 6d).